Merri/settlers2/src/pages/2011/07/thoughts-about-the-map-service/index.md

 ---
-title: "Thoughts about the map service"
+title: 'Thoughts about the map service'
-publishDate: "2011-07-28"
+description: Map service is something that would be very useful.
+pubDate: 2011-07-28
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 I've been spending some time thinking what kind of features I provide with the map service.
 The easiest thing to do is simply let people upload maps to the site one by one and then show a simple list of downloadable files.
 But that is something I don't want.
 There is already map listings of that kind.